oaimli/oaimli.github.io/about.md

 Welcome!

 These pages are notes in my study.
 All the notes are also published in my CSDN page.
-I hope that you can point out in CSDN or contact with me, if there are clerical errors or mistakes.
+I hope that you can comment or contact with me, if there are clerical errors or mistakes.